learn-co-curriculum/phase-3-active-record-migrations/README.md

 Executed migrations are tracked by ActiveRecord in your database, so they aren't used twice.
 Using the migrations system to apply the schema changes is easier than keeping track of the changes manually and executing them manually at the appropriate time.

+### Setting Up Your Migration

-1) make a directory in this directory called `db`.
+1. Make a directory in this directory called `db`.
 Then within the `db` directory, create a `migrate` directory.

-2) In the migrate directory, create a file called '01_create_artists.rb' (we'll talk about why we added the 01 later).
+2. In the migrate directory, create a file called `01_create_artists.rb` (we'll talk about why we added the 01 later).

 ```ruby
 # db/migrate/01_create_artists.rb